Iqra Aziz: Career

+Early work (2014–2017)

 Aziz started her career when she was 14.
 She dabbled into acting with the help of her elder sister.
 She first auditioned as a television commercial model and was picked by Talent agency Citrus.
 Aziz continues to appear in television commercials till date.
-Later she was noticed by Hum TV's co producer Momina Duraid who offered her a role in her series Kissey Apna Kahein.
+Later she was noticed by Hum TV's co-producer Momina Duraid who offered her a role in her series Kissey Apna Kahein.
 She acted along with Arij Fatyma, Danish Taimoor, Shabbir Jan and other senior actors in the series.

-She followed her acting career with a leading role in another Hum TV's drama series Muqaddas, an adaptation of Adeel Razzak's novel of the same name.
-The series proved to be the break-through for her and she received Hum Award for Best Television Sensation female.
+She followed her acting career with a leading role in another Hum TV drama series Muqaddas, an adaptation of Adeel Razzak's novel of the same name.
+The series proved to be the breakthrough for her and she received Hum Award for Best Television Sensation female.
 The series also received mix reviews and was nominated for Best Television Play at annual Lux Style Awards.
 In the same year she appeared as a parallel lead in Ilyas Kashmiri's directorial Mol.

-In 2016 she was seen in a leading role in Socha Na Tha and Deewana.
-In the later, she played the character of Mehar Sultana (Mehru) who befriends the mischievous but loving Jinn Falak (Shehroz Sabzwari) and eventually falls in love with him.
+In 2016, she was seen in a leading role in Socha Na Tha and Deewana.
+In the latter, she played the character of Mehar Sultana (Mehru) who befriends the mischievous but loving Jinn Falak (Shehroz Sabzwari) and eventually falls in love with him.
 Aziz subsequently did a supporting role of Marina Zaman in Ahmed Bhatti's directorial Kisay Chahoon and a parallel lead role of Mannat Chaudhary in Laaj.
 Her on-screen chemistry with Shehzad Sheikh in Choti Si Zindagi was praised and both received a nomination for Best Onscreen Couple.
 The series also garnered her a nomination for Best Actress at Hum Awards.

 Aziz then starred in Gustakh Ishq opposite Zahid Ahmed and did a guest appearance in 2017 series Dil-e-Jaanam.
 She appeared in Ghairat (series based on Honour Killing) along with Syed Jibran and Muneeb Butt and in romantic drama Khamoshi opposite Zara Noor Abbas, Affan Waheed and Bilal Khan.
 The later of which was a critically and commercial hit.
 In Khamoshi, Aziz played the character of Naeema, an arrogant, greedy and career-driven girl.
 Her role as antagonist was praised.
 A reviewer from Mangobaaz wrote, "The way she has portrayed Naeema’s character so well that you can’t help but hate her".
 Aziz walked the ramp for designer Aisha Farid's collection Crystalline on Hum TV's Bridal Couture Week.
-In early January 2018, she wrapped up the shooting of an Urdu music video "O Jaana" with Hamza Malik and Rahat Fateh Ali Khan which was released in July 2018. and did a special appearance in Asim Azhar's music video "Jo Tu Na Mila".
+In early January 2018, she wrapped up the shooting of an Urdu music video "O Jaana" with Hamza Malik and Rahat Fateh Ali Khan which was released in July 2018, and did a special appearance in Asim Azhar's music video "Jo Tu Na Mila".